outpatient US clinical experience

 MD2B Connect Physician ID # 38

-Where will this rotation take place: This hands-on outpatient rotation will take place in St. Louis, Missouri.
+Where will this rotation take place: This outpatient US clinical experience will take place in St. Louis, Missouri.

 Hours: Monday - Wednesday 8 AM to 3 PM; Thursday - Friday 9 AM to Noon